 In terms of kit you can switch to wider tyres and run them at lower pressure which will help to give better grip over wet roads.

-However the best way to avoid crashing is to alter the way you ride and.
+However the best way to avoid crashing is to alter the way you ride.
 Take your foot of the gas and don’t go steaming into corners with reckless abandon and if the weather looks really bad with ice and snow on the roads, then the turbo trainer might be a wiser option for a day or two.

 8. Don’t take your glasses off